themabus/Get-the-Balance-Right/README.md

 ![original](original.png)<br>
 All projects are made to display execution time in milliseconds, so that performance could be measured.<br>
 Operations include: trigonometry, vector math and data structure handling.<br>
-It is unoptimized - no lookup tables, no fixed-point, etc. which presents more life-like model.<br>
+It is unoptimized - no lookup tables, no fixed-point, inlining, etc.<br>
+which presents more life-like model and evens the playg field.<br>
 Shaders are not used.<br>
 Drawing routines are not timed.<br>
 <br>